 - Fresh ground pepper to taste

-- Heat avocado oil in a large dutch oven or pot on medium-low heat.
-Add in diced onions and garlic and briefly sauté for three to four minutes.
-Add in ground turkey and cook for five to ten minutes more, or until turkey begins to turn white.
+- Heat the avocado oil in a large Dutch oven or pot over medium-low heat.
+Add the diced onions and garlic, and briefly sauté for three to four minutes.
+Add the ground turkey, and cook for five to ten minutes more, or until the turkey begins to turn white.

-- Add cubed squash, bell pepper, and jalapeno to the pot and cook for ten more minutes, stirring every so often.
+- Add the cubed squash, bell pepper, and jalapeño to the pot, and cook for ten more minutes, stirring every so often.

-- Add in the remainder of the chili ingredients to the pot and give everything a good stir.
-Bring chili mixture to a boil and then reduce to a simmer.
+- Add the remainder of the chili ingredients to the pot, and give everything a good stir.
+Bring to a boil, then reduce to a simmer.
 Cover and cook for 20-30 minutes, stirring every now and then.
-Chili is done when quinoa has plumped up and squash can be easily pierced with a fork.
+The chili is done when quinoa has plumped up, and the squash can be easily pierced with a fork.

-- Divide chili into bowls and garnish with diced avocado and jalapeno, if desired.
+- Divide the chili into bowls and garnish with avocado and jalapeño, if desired.
 Enjoy!